mamba-org/devcontainer-features/src/micromamba/NOTES.md

 }
 ```

-More generally, `channels` can be a comma-separated list such as "conda-forge,defaults".
+More generally, `channels` can be a space-separated list such as "conda-forge defaults".

 ## Install packages with the `packages` option